corda/corda-runtime-os/tools/corda-cli/commands/cpi/README.md

-# CPI CLI Plugin
+# CPI CLI Command

-This plugin upload the CPI using Corda CLI
+This command uploads the CPI using Corda CLI

 ## commands
 - cpi